Autodesk/aomi/README.md

 Additional variables may be passed in via the command line with the `--extra-vars` option.
 This may be specified more than once and takes a `key=value` argument.

 `aomi` now includes some built in templates.
 They are specified them with a `builtin:` prefix.
 In combination with the key modification and extra variables this should allow easy support of non Vault native applications.
-Current templates are lited
+Current templates are listed below.

 * `bundle-config` provides a read only configuration for a Ruby gems host.
 * `gem-credentials` provides a write configuration for uploading gems.